anhaidgroup/sparkly/doc/install-single-machine.md

 ### Options

+We currently offer the following ways to install Sparkly:
 * [Installing on Linux](./install-single-machine-linux.md)
 * [Installing on MacOS](./install-single-machine-macOS.md)

+Additional ways to install Sparkly for which we have not yet provided detailed instructions:
 * Installing on other OS environments
 * A simple way to install Sparkly is to use a Docker image that bundles Sparkly with all of its dependencies.
-See here for instructions.
+See here for preliminary instructions.